Scottish parliament commits to strengthening medical aesthetics regulations

 Whilst Mr Dobbie acknowledges that he, and others, may not fully agree with the final proposed implementation when it is published, he is “delighted that a time frame and cross-party agreement is in place that action must be taken urgently.”

-The industry has been pushing for much tighter restrictions on the sector, which was highlighted by the case of Alice Webb, a Glaswegian woman who passed away after a serious infection following a "liquid" Brazilian butt lift carried out at a weekend pop-up clinic in the conference room of a Glasgow hotel.
+The industry has been pushing for much tighter restrictions on the sector, which was highlighted by the case of a Glaswegian woman who was hospitalised after a serious infection following a "liquid" Brazilian butt lift carried out at a weekend pop-up clinic in the conference room of a Glasgow hotel.

 The firm which carried out the detrimental BBL has been banned from performing procedures in the city following an investigation by environmental health officers.